huaihuaiweng/CS6400-project/README.md

 correspondence.
 We discuss the necessary conditions for a smooth phase crossover and obtain an N-dependent curve for the phase boundary.
 \\
 ```
+### Data Preprocessing

+### Running the Project
+Backend Running of files was mostly explained in the data preprocessing

+To run the front end UI:
+streamlit run Home.py

+To add files into the system:
+Run the cells in neo4j_paper_upload.ipynb
+Run the cells in relational_db_upload.ipynb
+Run the cells in relational_paper_db.ipynb

+## References